 Fort Belvoir, VA 22060

-The Relocation Readiness Program attempts to make military moves smoother.
+RAP attempts to make military moves smoother.
 It provides counseling, Military HOMEFRONT and change of station information and also assists families by providing temporary use of household goods thru the lending closet.
 In addition to programs listed below, RAP provides Fort Belvoir Welcome Packets and a Loan Closet.

 Hearts Apart Group